All of us travelers have asked the question, “What is the cheapest way to travel to Europe?”

 Europe is one of my top travel destinations.
 When I travel Europe cheap, often at a fraction of the price, it only makes it better.
-It is also one of the places that people ask me about the most.
-One question that I have been asked over and over is, “Just how expensive is it to travel across Europe?”.
+It is also one place that people ask me about the most.
+One question that they have asked me over and over is, “Just how expensive is it to travel across Europe?”.

 Although it is one of my favorite destinations, I have to be honest.
 There are much cheaper places in the world to visit, but the chance to travel Europe is absolutely wonderful and should be experienced at least once by everyone.
 Basically, if you let the cost of traveling Europe dampen your sense of adventure, you will be missing out on a spectacular part of the world.

 Plus, there are many ways to cut costs and travel Europe at a fraction of the price.